syncfusion-content/windowsforms-docs/WindowsForms/TreeNavigator/Appearance.md

 {% highlight vbnet %}

-‘To customize backcolor for all the treemenuitems in the treenavigator Me.treeNavigator1.ItemBackColor = Color.LightYellow
+‘To customize backcolor for all the tree menu items in the treenavigator Me.treeNavigator1.ItemBackColor = Color.LightYellow

 ‘To customize the tree menu item backcolor